 Nesting & Development

 No Australian Sarus nest has been followed from egg to flying young and there are no marked birds.
-Information like incubation time, first flight and first breeding comes from India or captive birds.
+Information like incubation time, first flight and first breeding comes from India, southeast Asia or captive birds.
 Features of first year young still with their parents are being documented but later stages of maturity when the young progressively develop full colours on head, neck, and legs are much harder to establish, without known-age birds.
 This complicates (at least) population monitoring of older immatures, determining age of first pair-formation and field observation of possible hybrids.

 - Unusual head colouring/extent of colouring